 When the DS-TT port or NW-TT port receives the Announce message, it forward the message to BMCA function in U-plane.

-The BMCA function run the MBCA algorithm according to 802.1AS.
+The BMCA function run the BMCA algorithm according to 802.1AS [6] or IEEE 1588-2008 [13].
 The BMCA function:

 - determines the GrandMaster clock for a clock domain;

-- determines the port state of DS-TT port and NW-TT port of the 5GS TSN bridge;
+- determines and stores the port state of DS-TT port and NW-TT port of the 5GS TSN bridge;

 - update the Announce message and send it out via the port.